 At home, have plenty of art supplies on hand for your child—markers, crayons, paint, and paper, etc.

-Here’s a fun idea that our kids loved: put butcher paper on the walls and let them draw in a standing position.
+Here’s a fun idea that our kids loved: put butcher paper on the walls and let your children draw in a standing position.
 As mentioned on a previous blog, drawing in a vertical position helps a child with:

 - Midline crossing (helps to determine right or left dominance)